viking-frank/neurocats.github.io/_posts/2017-08-17-tensorflow-basics.md

 ---
 layout: post
 comments: true
-title:  "Tensorflow 101"
+title:  "Introduction to Tensorflow - 01 Basics"
-excerpt: "Introduction to tensorflow"
+excerpt: "While giving an overview for python, numpy and tensorflow I want to create a basic understanding of tensorflows graph representation for the reader."
 date:   2017-08-17
 mathjax: true
 ---

-# Tensorflow 101
+# Tensorflow basics

 ## Introduction
 We will elaborate the different approaches on programming python, numpy and